 - $5.6 million for an economic and social recovery program in 2020/21 that builds on the previous year's package

 - $1.7 million for further economic and social recovery initiatives for when restrictions eased in 2020/21

 In recognition of the significant financial impact on businesses and the community, and on-going commitment to provide assistance for recovery, footpath trading fees are waived until 30 June 2022.

 These fees have been continuously waived since 1 April 2020.

 Ratepayers who are experiencing financial hardship can apply for rate relief assistance.
 Relief includes payment plans, rate deferment and pension rebates.

 For further information visit our Rates Concessions and Rates Hardship Relief.

 Rent waivers are available for Council commercial and community tenants and licensees, including South Melbourne Market.

 Council is continuing to assess any new applications for rent relief from eligible Council tenants on a month by month basis until further notice.
-Rental waivers will be applied proportionally in line with the impact on turnover as follows:
+Rental waivers will be applied proportionally in line with the impact on monthly turnover if it exceeds 20%.